Read This First

 Prompt 1: Describe the content of this graphic.

-The anchors here are what Belief/Evidence Graphic is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Belief/Evidence Graphic is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

-At this stage, the gain is not memorizing the conclusion but learning to think with what Belief/Evidence Graphic is being used, the objection that would change the answer, and a borderline case where the idea strains.
+Treat what Belief/Evidence Graphic is being used, the objection that would change the answer, and a borderline case where the idea strains as handles, not slogans.
 The question should remain open enough for revision but structured enough that disagreement is not mere drift.
 The practical habit to learn is calibration: matching confidence to evidence rather than to comfort, repetition, or social pressure.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Belief/Evidence Graphic tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.